backbeam/backbeam.github.io/ios-sdk.md

 }
 ```

-### Using both: client-side and server-side logic
+### Using both client-side and server-side logic

 You can use client-side and server-side logic at the same time in your application.
 You just need to set all the configuration parameters: API keys, web version and HTTP auth token.
-But our recommendation is always use one method or the other.
+But our recommendation is to always use one method or the other.
 But, yes, you can use both at the same time.

 ### Optional settings to configure